Manual vs Managed Payroll Differences

-Discover the pros and cons of doing payroll yourself or using a managed payroll service.
+Is doing payroll yourself truly the best option or does a managed payroll service offer more pros than cons?
 Learn how each payroll method impacts efficiency, accuracy and compliance.

 First published on Wednesday, July 31, 2024

-One of the most important decisions regarding payroll is choosing the correct approach for handling it.
+This is why choosing the right approach to payroll can make all the difference.
 Should you handle it manually?
 Or would it be beneficial to outsource it to a third party?

 As a business owner, you have a multitude of options when it comes to handling your payroll.
 Which, of course, come with different costs and considerations.